1920s Tacoma tower with bank vault to be renovated for housing

 Up to $26.5 million for the Washington Building renovation, expected to start later this year, will come from opportunity zone investors.

-The project would have gone forward even without the opportunity zone program, but “the OZ was an added benefit that added value to the asset, allowing Unico to rehabilitate a historic landmark and deliver a quality product to the market,” said Unico Vice President Julie Currier in a statement.
+The project would have gone forward even without the opportunity zone program, but “the OZ was an added benefit that added value to the asset, allowing Unico to rehabilitate a historic landmark and deliver a quality product to the market,” said Unico Vice President Lori Hill in a statement.
 “After 18 months of entitlements, we explored — thoughtfully and deliberately — how the OZ designation can be used to benefit the rehabilitation of the building.
 I’m happy to share that many of those details are nearing completion.”

 The company has not yet determined how much the units could rent for.